roryp/accessibilitydemo/README.md

 - 13+ realistic accessibility violations and their solutions
 - Comprehensive documentation with WCAG mapping
 - Three automated testing workflows (axe-core, Pa11y, and AI-powered analysis)
-- AI accessibility checker using TinyLlama for experimental insights
+- AI accessibility checker using GPT-4.1 for advanced insights
 - Learning guidance and best practices

 **Why It Worked:** The prompt was specific about the educational goal, requested both problems and solutions, and specified the technology constraint (plain HTML).